-Your library will also be accessible (for some software, such as EndNote) through Microsoft Word - this will help you create the references within the text as well as the bibliography in an output style of your choice.
+Your library will also be accessible (for some software, such as EndNote or Zotero) through Microsoft Word - this will help you create the references within the text as well as the bibliography in an output style of your choice.

 Which software should I use?

 The Lund University Libraries Head office and LDC have a site license agreement which makes EndNote available to students and faculty at Lund University.
 The licenses are financed by the Lund University Libraries Head office and distributed by LDC.

 EndNote is available for both PC and Mac and includes the following functions:

 Contact your IT-department if you wish to start using EndNote.

 Another option is to use Zotero, which is an open source software for reference management.
 Zotero is free to download and works in a similar way as Endnote.
 See the Zotero tab for more information.

 Can't find what you're looking for?

 Please contact your Faculty Library by going to the local websites for contact information, support and training sessions at the different libraries.
 Here are links to some of the libraries different pages regarding Reference management.

 If you can't find your library below, please contact them directly through the contact information on their library webpage: